Haven season 1: Audrey Parker

-In the beginning of season one, Audrey is dispatched to Haven, Maine, to investigate the death of an escaped federal prisoner named Jonas Lester, a former Haven resident.
+In the beginning of season one, Audrey is dispatched to Haven, Maine, USA, to investigate the death of an escaped federal prisoner named Jonas Lester, a former Haven resident.
 On her first day in town, she nearly runs her Ford Taurus off a cliff, but is rescued by Detective Nathan Wuornos, who ends up assisting in her investigation.
 She meets Havenites Conrad Brauer and Duke Crocker, as well as journalists Vince and Dave Teagues, before discovering that Lester was thrown to his death by a local woman named Marion Caldwell.
 Incredibly, Audrey finds that Marion killed the man using her paranormal abilities.

 The Teagues show Audrey an old newspaper clipping with a photo of a young boy, as well as a woman who strongly resembles Audrey herself.
-Her curiosity is awakened and, after solving the Lester case, Parker chooses to stay in Maine, using several weeks of her accrued vacation time.
+Her curiosity is awakened and after solving the Lester case, Parker chooses to stay in Maine, using several weeks of her accrued vacation time.
 She questions Haven Police Chief Garland Wuornos (Nathan's father) about the woman in the picture.
 The photo is related to a 1983 case involving the "Colorado Kid," and Wuornos was an investigator.
-The chief agrees to look into the matter and finds the old evidence box.
-They open the sealed box, but discover that it's empty.
+The Chief agrees to look into the matter and finds the old evidence box.
+They open the sealed box but discover that it's empty.

 After solving the bizarre destruction of a bar called the Rust Bucket with Nathan, Audrey is offered a position with the Haven Police Department by Chief Wuornos, who cites Parker's willingness to "see things as they are" as a valuable trait.
 At the end of season one, Parker's supervisor, Agent Howard, demands that she give him a reason for her continued presence in Haven.
-Audrey explains that she has to pursue a personal search for her past and her identity, so she quits her job with the FBI on the spot.
+Audrey explains that she has to pursue a personal search for her past and her identity.
+So she quit her job with the FBI on the spot.